 During the cold winter months, bass will usually retreat down into the depths of whatever body of water they live in to find more comfortable, stable waters that are not as easily affected by the outside temperature.
 However, bass will move up toward the surface during the warmer months out of the year as the world around them, both underwater and above the surface, comes to life with an abundance of fly species, insects, frogs, and other prey that are what you usually expect to be on the menu for largemouth.

 You’ll usually first start seeing bass break the water during the spring when they start moving up in the water column towards more shallow water.
-Their attention certainly turns more toward the shallow shoreline during the pre-spawn and throughout the spawn, as well as after.
+Their attention certainly turns more toward the shallow shoreline during the pre-spawn and throughout the spawn, as well as post spawn.

 Most young bass will expend their energy trying to catch small prey at the water’s surface and the majority of bass you see jumping are usually small instead of the large variety.